 Use the same process with skincare ingredients too.
 It’s not all about the name, its about how they make you feel (on the outside).

-Top 5 “You’re not who I thought you were” ingredients (H2)
+Top 5 “You’re not who I thought you were” skincare ingredients

-Here are five ingredients you should look for in your skincare products, that sound scary, but are actually kinda awesome:
+Here are five ingredients in your skincare you should look for that sound scary, but are actually pretty awesome:

 - Hyaluronic acid